clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-shift-requirement.md

 {{ 1 | image: 'Shift requirement table', '100%' }}

-In order to display special events like holidays in additional columns next to the standard weekdays, add further {% link_new day types | features/administration/day-types.md %} to the planning unit.
+In order to display special events like public holidays in additional columns next to the standard weekdays, add further {% link_new day types | features/administration/day-types.md %} to the planning unit.

 > Shift requirements for deleted day types or day models
 >